oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 Commit and push the change to the `main` branch, and watch the CircleCI CI pipeline triggers.
 After the new gateway image is pushed to DockerHub, watch the Spinnaker CD pipeline trigger and deploy the updated gateway.

 {% img blog/jhipster-ci-cd/app-product-list.png alt:"Display products in the store application" width:"800" %}{: .center-image }

-## Manage Secrets

-### Manage application secrets

-### Manage Kubernetes secrets
+ and multi-cloud deployments
+### Inspect Spinnaker logs

 ## Know about Spinnaker best practices and features

 When implementing continuous delivery, be aware of some best practices and features provided by Spinnaker described below.

-### Deploy Docker images by digest

-Spinnaker documentation recommends deploying images by digest instead of tag, because the tag might reference different content each time.
+- **Deploy Docker images by digest** Spinnaker documentation recommends deploying images by digest instead of tag, because the tag might reference different content each time.
 The digest is a content-based hash of the image and it uniquely identifies it.
 Spinnaker's artifact substitution allows to deploy the same manifest, with the image digest supplied by the pipeline trigger.

-### Rollbacks and manifests versions

-### Manual judgments

-### Spinnaker logs

-### Manual judgments and multi-cloud deployments

-- Secrets management
-- Pipeline as code
-- Canary
-- E2E testing
+It is also recommended to trigger a pipeline off of a push to an docker registry instead of a Github push or Jenkins job, allowing development teams to chose their delivery process without more constraints.
+- **Rollbacks**: Like there is a stag for deploying manifests, there are also stages for deleting, scaling and rollbacking manifests.
+Spinnaker also supports automated rollbacks, as it exposes the _Undo Rollout_ functionality as a stage, which can be configured to run when other stages fail, and to rollback by a number of revisios of the deployed object.
+CoonfigMaps and Secrets must be versioned for the automated rollback to actually roll back code or configuration.
+- **Manual judgments** The pipeline can include a manual judgement stage, that will make the execution interrupt, asking for user input to continue or cancel.
+This can be used to ask for confirmation before promoting a staging deployment to production.
+- **Pipeline management**: Spinnaker represents pipelines as JSON behind the scenes, and maintains a revision history of the changes made to the pipeline.
+It also supports pipeline templates, that can be managed through a CLI named `spin`, and help with pipeline sharing and distribution.
+- **Canary**: You can automate Canary analysis creating canary stages for your pipeline.
+Canary analysis must be enabled in the Spinnaker installation using `hal` commands.
+The Canary analysis consists of the evaluation of metrics chosen during configuration, comparing a partial rollout with the current deployment.
+The stage will fail based on the deviation criteria configured for the metric.
+- **Secrets management** Spinnaker does not directly support secrets management.
+Secrets should be encrypted at rest and in transit.
+Credentials encryption for application secrets and Kubernetes secrets was covered in the previous post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
+- **Rollout strategies**: The Spinnaker Kubernetes provider supports running dark, highlander and red/black rollouts.
+In the Deploy Manifest stage, there is a strategy option that allows to associate workload to a service, send traffic to it and how to handle any previous versions of the workload in the same cluster and namespace.

 ## Learn more